 Undergraduate research in particular is often the highlight of a student's learning experience.
 It gives you a chance to work alongside the professors and their graduate students.
 Students are generally paid to stretch their imagination, and test their ingenuity and creativity.
 At the same time, they learn valuable problem formulation and presentation skills which will be useful in any career.

-Summer research projects may be paid research assistantships or very often they are made possible by an NSERC Undergraduate Student Research Award (USRA).
-You can apply for this starting in your U1 year at McGill (that is your second year if you started in the Freshman Program, and in your first year if you came from a CEGEP).
+Summer research projects may be paid research assistantships which are typically funded through an NSERC Undergraduate Student Research Award (USRA), or a McGill Science Undergraduate Research Award (SURA).
+Students can apply for these awards starting in their U1 year at McGill (your 2nd year if you started in the Freshman Program, and in your 1st year if you came from a CEGEP).
 If you are doing well in your studies, remember to apply for these early in the Winter term.

 At the end of each summer we hold the annual Undergraduate Summer Research Symposium where undergraduate students present their research, and have the opportunity to meet the other students and faculty members involved in the program.
 During the Symposium, a panel of judges selects the winner of the Undergraduate Research Excellence Prize.